giang-vu/Jenkins_Lynda/jenkins_nginx_aws/README.md

 	eb health
 	eb status
 	```
+	- Post-build Actions: Editable Email Notification:
+		- Add email address to Project Recipient List
+		- Trigger: Always
+		- Remove Developers
+		- Add $BUILD_LOG to Content
 - Commit changes to the application.py will trigger the project to run.
 Check the Elastic Beanstalk to see the change are deployed.
+Check email to see the notification.